 A message had been intercepted, unencrypted, a geological report which spoke of something the government had sat on for years, a possibility off the north-west coast.

 Chap up north had bought an outcrop in the middle of the chain.
 He’d not keep that island long.

 Miles stood on the slate foyer tiles at the back of the house, considering her action.

-He looked at the double doors and wondered why she’d made for the stables instead of pushing past him and barricading herself in her room, demanding he got out or whatever – seriously, was she going riding in those stilettos?
+He looked at the double doors and wondered why she’d made for the stables instead of pushing past him and barricading herself in her own room, demanding he got out or whatever – seriously, was she going riding in those stilettos?

 So, what to do now?

-Go up to the stables of course, have it out, see what her game was and then take his leave to consider it.
+Go up to the stables of course, have it out, see what her game was, then take his leave to consider it.
 So sad.
 He’d hoped for too much with Melissa, besotted he’d been in the early days.
 He still sort of hoped – you don’t marry someone for nothing.